Practice Problems

 Question 6

-At the point in the stream where the boat is crossing, the stream is 207 meters wide.
-If the boat in
+At the point in the stream where the boat in

 Question 5

-maintains its final velocity for the remainder of the trip, how much time will it need to reach the opposite shore?
+is crossing, the stream is a total of 207 meters wide.
+If the boat continues maintaining the final velocity it achieves at the end of 9 seconds for the remainder of the trip, how much total time will it need to reach the opposite shore?

 26.6 seconds